Donyland Herbarium & Wunderkammer Collection

 Approx. size: 17.5cm x 17.5cm x 3.5cm

-On the front, two tiny shelves hold thirteen glass bottles, each containing seeds collected from the old farm where I live.
-These seeds – found in hedgerows, meadows, pathways and pockets – have been lovingly gathered, sorted and preserved as if for study.
+On the front, two tiny shelves hold thirteen glass bottles containing seeds gathered from the old farm where I live.
+Collected from hedgerows, meadows, pathways and forgotten corners, the seeds have been carefully sorted, bottled and preserved as though they belonged within a scientific collection.

-But this is not a scientific herbarium.
-It is something more curious, more playful.
+But this is not a true herbarium.
+It is something more playful.

-Each bottle is labelled in what I call layman’s Latin – names I have created based on the seeds' personalities, appearances or where they were found.
+Each bottle bears a label written in what I call layman's Latin - names invented from the seeds' appearance, character, habits, or the places where they were found.

 One label reads: